sboteros/ExData_Plotting1/README.md

 # Dataset

-This dataset is based on the "Individual housol electric power consumption data set", taken from the
+This dataset is based on the "Individual housold electric power consumption data set", taken from the
 [UC Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/), which contains measurements of electric power consumption in one household with a